Ys-Prakash/transcv/README.md

 `pip install transcv`

+Along with transcv, we also need fastai and nbdev.
+So, it is recommended to use :

+`pip install fastai nbdev transcv -q --upgrade`

 ## How to use

 ### An example for using the VisRecTrans class for getting a custom ViT model :